In the market for a new car? The table below features car loans with some of the lowest fixed and variable interest rates on the market.

 There’s a lot of factors that could ultimately determine how much your vehicle goes for on the secondhand market.
 In the end, what someone is willing to pay is technically what it’s worth, but there are a few things to keep in mind when foisting your car online, to a dealer, or putting it in the paper (if you’re old school like that).

 Within a car model, there are often many variants.
 When you buy new, it could be tempting to buy the absolute base model as all you need is a car to get from A to B. However, you may find that base models are harder to sell, and that buyers could desire a bit more kit.
 This is all a bit of a guessing game, but it could be worth looking at a higher trim level.
 That doesn’t mean you need to go for the highest trim - you may also find that the highest trim offers the poorest value.
 It’s all about assessing your budget at the time versus what you think you could get for your vehicle three, five or ten years down the track.

 The shape you buy could determine how easy or hard it is to sell, plus how much you get for it at trade-in or through a private sale.
-As FCAI indicated, SUVs make up 45% of the car market nowadays - they’re selling like hotcakes.
+As FCAI indicated, SUVs make up as much as half of the car market nowadays - they’re selling like hotcakes.
 Sedans have experienced a decline in total sales volume, while hatchbacks are holding steady.

 Mileage is a big one.
 It can be off-putting seeing an odometer with a lot of numbers.
 Redbook lists ‘average odometer’ readings on models, and if your car is higher than this, you may find some people are initially turned off.
 That’s why the trope of ‘little old granny who only drove to the shops’ is so popular on sales ads - because everyone loves a low-mileage score.